China–United States relations: Clinton administration (1993–2001)

 Running for president in 1992, Bill Clinton sharply criticized his predecessor George H. W. Bush for prioritizing profitable trade relationships over human rights issues in China.
-As president, however, Clinton de-linked the issue of China's Most Favored Nation status from its human rights record.
-He did articulate a desired set of goals for China.
-They included free emigration, no exportation of goods made with prison labor, release of peaceful protesters, treatment of prisoners in terms of international standards, recognition of the distinct regional culture of Tibet, permitting international television and radio coverage, and observation of human rights specified by United Nations resolutions.
-China refused to comply, and by summer 1994 Clinton admitted defeat and called for a renewal of normalized trade relations.
-However congressional pressure, especially from the Republican Party, forced Clinton to approve arms sales to Taiwan, despite the strong displeasure voiced by Beijing.
+Clinton's 28 May 1993 Executive Order 128950 linked future extension of China's most favored nation trading status to China's progress on U.S.-defined human rights measures.
+China made virtually no effort to comply with the U.S. conditions and in mid-1994 Clinton changed his position, de-linking the China's most favored nation status from human rights issues.

+Congressional pressure, especially from the Republican Party, prompted Clinton to approve arms sales to Taiwan, despite the strong displeasure voiced by Beijing.

+In July 1993, a symbolic United States Congressional resolution opposed China's efforts to be selected as the host country for the 2000 Summer Olympics.
+The resolution became a major grievance among the Chinese public, which generally viewed the Resolution as an effort to humiliate China.

-In July 1993, the U.S. Navy stopped the Yinhe, a Chinese container ship, en route to Kuwait on international waters, cut off its GPS so that it lost direction and was forced to anchor, and held it in place for twenty-four days.
+In July 1993, the U.S. Navy stopped the Yinhe, a Chinese container ship, en route to Kuwait in international waters, cut off its GPS so that it lost direction and was forced to anchor, and held it in place for twenty-four days.
 The United States incorrectly alleged that the Yinhe was carrying precursors of chemical weapons for Iran.
 It eventually forced an inspection of the ship in Saudi Arabia, but found no chemical precursors.
 The United States refused China's request for a formal apology and refused to pay compensation.
 This incident was viewed in China as international bullying by the United States.
-Nonetheless, Chinese President Jiang Zemin adopted a diplomatic posture of goodwill and a "sixteen-characters formula" to working with the United States: "enhancing confidence, avoiding troubles, expanding cooperation, and avoiding confrontation".
+Nonetheless, Chinese leader Jiang Zemin adopted a diplomatic posture of goodwill and a "sixteen-characters formula" to working with the United States: "enhancing confidence, avoiding troubles, expanding cooperation, and avoiding confrontation".

 In 1996, the People's Liberation Army conducted military exercises in the Taiwan Strait in an apparent effort to intimidate the Republic of China electorate before the pending presidential elections, triggering the Third Taiwan Strait Crisis.
 The United States dispatched two aircraft carrier battle groups to the region.
-Subsequently, tensions in the Taiwan Strait diminished and relations between the US and the PRC improved, with increased high-level exchanges and progress on numerous bilateral issues, including human rights, nuclear proliferation, and trade.
+Subsequently, tensions in the Taiwan Strait diminished and relations between the U.S. and the PRC improved, with increased high-level exchanges and progress on numerous bilateral issues, including human rights, nuclear proliferation, and trade.